Why Do Dogs Knead? 6 Intriguing Explanations You Can’t Miss!

 I have seen my dog use his paws to move and shape his surroundings when kneading, especially soft surfaces like pillows, blankets, and bedding.
 He may try to shape these materials as if kneading dough, into a more cozy and appropriate resting location by pressing against them.
 Doing so allows him to fluff the surface to their preference or make a slight depression for a tight fit.

-READ NEXT: 9 Reasons Why Dog Barking in The Crate at Night All of a Sudden
+READ NEXT: 7 Reasons Why Is My Dog Barking At The Wall?

 Stretching and kneading behaviors in dogs are closely related when it comes to nesting and comfort.
 Before settling down to knead his bedding or blankets, I noticed my dog frequently undertakes a series of stretches as part of his habit.
 To achieve a state of physical relaxation and suppleness, these stretches entail lengthening his body, extending his limbs, and flexing his paws.